Andreilys/ds-primer/docs/databases.rst

 Introduction
 ============
 Databases in the most basic terms, serve as a way of storing, organizing and retrieving information.
-The two main kinds of databases are Relational and Non-Relational (or NoSQL).
-Within both categories are a host of other database types which the following sections will explore in detail.
+The two main kinds of databases are Relational and Non-Relational (NoSQL).
+Within both kinds of databases are a variety of other database sub-types which the following sections will explore in detail.

 **Why It's Important:**